seanrioux/user-story-examples/login.md

 # Stories and Acceptance Criteria

-## Login

-Epic {: .ml-0 .mb-0 .label .label-purple }

-As a user, I want to login, to access the application and my information

 ## Access the application securely

-Story LOG-1 {: .ml-0 .mb-0 .label .label-green }

 As a user, I want to access the application securely, to protect my information